Nijanthan08/movies-rest-api/README.md

     Visual Studio Code: Code Editor (OPTIONAL).
     Download Url : https://code.visualstudio.com/

-2. A SQL Server is essential to perform the database operations
+2. A SQL Server is essential to for the database operations.
+Execute the scripts from the attachments folder in the following order mentioned below:

+	create scripts.sql <br/>
+	insert scripts.sql

 3. Clone the repository to your local and run the following command in the project folder to install the node modules